ChrisHorrocks/ipfs-stash/README.md

 IPFS Stash is a small utility for adding files to a private IPFS Cluster.

-Stash initially perform an 'ipfs add' locally to obtain the CID before using 'ipfs-cluster-ctl' to instruct the private IPFS-Cluster to pin & replicate the CID.
+Stash initially perform an 'ipfs add' locally to obtain the CID before using 'ipfs-cluster-ctl' to instruct the private IPFS luster to pin & replicate the CID.

 It then replaces the original file with a small script, with the same name as the original file, which when executed performs an 'ipfs get' on the CID stored within it before deleting itself.